Why You’ll Love This Chicken Florentine Soup

 How to Make Chicken Florentine Soup

-Step 3.
-Make the Broth.
-Sauté diced onion until softened, then stir in garlic and Italian seasoning to let the flavors bloom.
-Add the chicken broth and bring it to a boil.
-Reduce the heat to a simmer for 8-10 minutes while you shred or dice the chicken.
+Step 3: Simmer.
+Pour in the chicken broth and bring to a boil.
+Reduce to a simmer for 8–10 minutes while you shred the chicken.

 Serving Tips